nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![Endpoints](./static/backend/EndpointClassDiagram.png)

-Each endpoint is an child class `Endpoint`.
-Currently there are 2 endpoints available:
+Each endpoint is a child class `Endpoint`.
+Currently, there are 2 endpoints available:

 | Endpoint   | Method to call          |
 | ---------- | ----------------------- |